oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-archive.md

 You need to complete the **Rolling update** module (last of the core Kubernetes labs modules).
 You can have done any of the other optional module sets.
 The **log capture for processing** module is also optional.

-## Step 1: Capturing data to archive it
+## Task 1: Capturing data to archive it

 <details><summary><b>The problem with log data in a distributed cloud native environment</b></summary>